-This outdoor campaign is an extension of their global campaign – titled “Reach Further” – to ‘globalise’ Vientam’s national flag-carrier.
-They have chosen outdoor advertising as an effective medium to increase brand consideration, reaching out to their core target audience, namely business travelers and tourists where they are in the mode of travelling / transit.
-The campaign has a simple but impactful message “World Class Dining”, translated in 6 local languages.
+Additionally, it increases creativity in brand consideration by reaching out to its core target audience, namely business travelers and tourists who are in the mode of travel or transit.
+The campaign has a simple but impactful message “World-Class Dining”, translated into six local languages.

 We look forward to seeing the brand consideration for Vietnam Airlines to “reach further” and soaring in these markets!